What is CFD trading and how does it work?

 Types of margin

-Deposit margin is the initial amount required to open a position.
-It’s based on the size of the trade and the margin rate set by the regulator.
+Deposit margin is the initial amount you need to open a position.
+It’s calculated based on your trade size and the margin rate set by the regulator.

-Maintenance margin is the amount of equity you must hold in your account to keep trades open.
-If your account falls below this level, you may receive a margin call (more on that later).
+Maintenance margin is the minimum amount of equity you must keep in your account to keep trades open.
+If your balance falls below this level, you’ll receive a margin call.

-Margin requirements can vary by asset class and market conditions.
+CFD margin requirements can vary depending on the asset class and market conditions.
 Make sure you understand the specific margin levels before placing a trade.

 What does CFD trading cost?

-When you trade CFDs, there are a few key costs to be aware of.
+There are a few key costs to be aware of when you trade CFDs.

-- Spread: the difference between the buy (ask) and sell (bid) price.
+- Spread: this is the difference between the buy (ask) and sell (bid) price.
 You buy at the higher price and sell at the lower.
-The market must move in your favour beyond the spread for your position to be profitable.
+The market needs to move in your favour by more than the spread to make a profit.

-- Overnight funding adjustments: hold your position overnight, and you’ll usually be charged a fee.
-This reflects the cost of keeping your trade open with borrowed funds, ie margin.
+- Overnight funding adjustments: if you hold your position overnight, you’ll typically be charged a fee.
+This covers the cost of keeping your trade open with borrowed funds (margin).

-- Guaranteed stop-loss fees (optional): set a guaranteed stop to close your position at your chosen level and limit further potential losses, and you may be charged a fee if it triggers.
+- Guaranteed stop-loss fees (optional): if you set a guaranteed stop to close your position at your chosen level and limit further potential losses, you’ll be charged a fee when it triggers.

 This isn’t an exhaustive list – different providers may charge for different services.